 It does not matter if you are a luxury traveler, solo-traveler, a couple or family.
 This list has some activities and things to see for all types of travelers.

-We also visited non touristic places in Spain.
+We also visited non-touristic places in Spain.
 Some of them are easy to get to.
-You will feel like a true treasure-hunter once you visit these little gems by your own.
+You will feel like a true treasure-hunter once you visit these little gems on your own.

 Okay, enough hablado, let’s get this fiesta started.

 Last update: 26.02.2019